Adoration 4 Adventure’s 10 mistakes travelers often make. See what are the most common and costly travel mistakes, that you should try to avoid.

 How to avoid: Don’t be a tardy traveler like me.
 Research the time it will take you to get from your current location to the airport, bus or train station.
 Include plenty of time for delays, traffic, queues, and border control.

 Getting hurt sucks but sustaining any injury while overseas can be an absolute nightmare.
 When traveling in Alaska, I slipped on ice and badly hurt the index finger on my right hand.
 I was lucky not to have broken it but it affected my holiday and I was in pain for months after.

 How to avoid: Take it slow and steady and watch where you are walking.
 If you are going on a trip that includes hiking or climbing ruins, make sure to pack appropriate footwear.
 Beware of slippery surfaces and hold the handrail when taking stairs in icy climates.

 2. Losing a passport

-Whilst living in New York city, I was out on the town using my passport as identification and lost it.
+Whilst living in New York City, I was out on the town using my passport as identification and lost it.
 I applied for a replacement passport at the Australian Consulate-General which involved a hefty fee and a ton of paperwork.
 I also had to cancel my upcoming trips to Toronto and Montreal with no refund.

 1. Being robbed

-Even the most seasoned travelers will either know someone who has been robbed or been robbed them-self at some point during their travels.
+Even the most seasoned travelers will have been robbed at some point or know someone who has.
 Depending on what is taken, the repercussions could be as little as a financial loss or much more serious.
-I had my bag stolen once during a beach party at Coney Island, New York and my wallet stolen in my own home city of Brisbane, Australia.
+I had my bag stolen once during a beach party at Coney Island and my wallet was stolen in my own home city of Brisbane.
 Both times I was not paying attention and let my guard down.